isomerpages/pa-corp/_our-programmes/Community Sports/Community Championship.md

 <h3>Celebrating the End of Community Championship 2025</h3>
 <p>

 What an incredible journey it has been!
-The **Community Championship 2025** has come to a thrilling close, showcasing the very best of local talent, teamwork, and sportsmanship across our nation.
+The <b>Community Championship 2025 </b> has come to a thrilling close, showcasing the very best of local talent, teamwork, and sportsmanship across our nation.

 From spirited cheering sections to dedicated Grassroots leaders and volunteers, every participant and supporter contributed to making this year's Community Championship an unforgettable success.
 We extend our excitement and heartfelt congratulations to all teams who competed with such passion and determination.